-- Retrospective funding for work/projects that will complete before our decision is made (We will consider projects that have started; however, we will not be able to fund any retrospective costs.) - Projects that do not demonstrate a clear benefit to the community in which they are taking place - Statutory activities/requirements that either the council or another publicsector organisation is responsible for delivering, such as schools, public highways, public rights of way and road safety measures.
-We will consider activities that a parish council has the powers to deliver, but not a statutory duty to provide

-- Litter picking activities - Recurring revenue costs, like salaries, rent, rates and maintenance (like boiler servicing).
-We will consider salaries for a one-off pilot projects - lasting no longer than 3-6 months.
-We will also consider room hire to hold regular climate action group events or meetings. - Costs that relate to other council services e.g. planning applications or building regulation fees - Alcoholic refreshments - Clothing such as uniforms.
-We will consider safety kit such as highvisibility clothing - Projects that specifically benefit private businesses - Political activities, lobbying or campaigning - Projects that don't align with the council's equalities objectives and/or the Equality Act 2010
+- Retrospective funding for work/projects that will complete before our decision is made (we will consider projects that have started; however, we will not be able to fund any retrospective costs) - Projects that do not demonstrate a clear benefit to the community in which they are taking place - Statutory activities/requirements that either the council or another publicsector organisation is responsible for delivering, such as schools, public highways, public rights of way and road safety measures.
+We will consider activities that a parish council has the powers to deliver, but not a statutory duty to provide - Projects where the carbon emissions released through delivery of the project, would out weigh the potential benefit of the project implementation - We will only fund energy efficiency measures for buildings used by groups within the community - Litter picking activities - Recurring revenue costs, like salaries, rent, rates and maintenance (like boiler servicing maintenance and serving of an electric vehicle charging point).
+We will consider salaries for a one-off project lasting no longer than six months.
+We will also consider room hire for the period of the project, to hold regular climate action group events or meetings. - Costs that relate to other council services e.g. planning applications or building regulation fees - Alcoholic refreshments Requests for refreshment funding will be considered on a case-by-case basis.
+Refreshments where possible must be from local food surplus organisations, and/or support the principals of the Oxfordshire Food Strategy.
+We will not fund alcoholic refreshments. - Clothing such as uniforms.
+We will consider safety kit such as high-visibility clothing - Equipment which could be rented or borrowed (avoid buying new) - Projects that specifically benefit private businesses - Political activities, lobbying or campaigning - Projects that don't align with the council's equalities objectives and/or the Equality Act 2010